Sid2697/Sid2697.github.io/_pages/egoprocel.md

 <p>&nbsp;</p>

-Please consider citing if you make use of the EgoProceL dataset and/or the corresponding code:
+Please consider citing the following works if you make use of the EgoProceL dataset:

 ```
 @InProceedings{EgoProceLECCV2022,